Spencer Wells

-Spencer Wells (born April 6, 1969) is an American geneticist, anthropologist, author and entrepreneur.
+Rush Spencer Wells (born April 6, 1969) is an American geneticist, anthropologist, author and entrepreneur.
 He co-hosts The Insight podcast with Razib Khan.
-Wells led The Genographic Project from 2005 to 2015, as an Explorer-in-Residence at the National Geographic Society, and is the founder and executive director of personal genomics nonprofit The Insitome Institute.
+Wells led The Genographic Project from 2005 to 2015, as an Explorer-in-Residence at the National Geographic Society.

 Biography

 Youth and education

 Wells was born in Marietta, Georgia and grew up in Lubbock, Texas.
 He attended both All Saints School and Lubbock High School, and received a National Merit Scholarship.
-He obtained a Bachelor of Science in Biology from the University of Texas at Austin in 1988 and a Ph.D. in Biology from Harvard University in 1994.
-He was a postdoctoral fellow at Stanford University between 1994 and 1998, and a research fellow at the University of Oxford between 1999 and 2000.
+He obtained a Bachelor of Science in biology from the University of Texas at Austin in 1988 and a Ph.D. in biology from Harvard University in 1994.
+He was a postdoctoral fellow at Stanford University between 1994 and 1998, and a research fellow at the University of Oxford from 1999 to 2000.

 Career

 Wells did his Ph.D. work under Richard Lewontin, and later did postdoctoral research with Luigi Luca Cavalli-Sforza and Sir Walter Bodmer.
 His work, which has helped to establish the critical role played by Central Asia in the peopling of the world, has been published in journals such as Science, American Journal of Human Genetics, and the Proceedings of the National Academy of Sciences.

 Wells is renowned for his logistically complex sample-collecting expeditions in remote parts of the world.
 EurAsia98, which in 1998 took him and his team from London to the Altai Mountains on the Mongolian border, via an overland route through the Caucasus, Iran and the -stans of Central Asia, was sponsored by Land Rover.
 In 2005 he led a team of Genographic scientists on the first modern expedition to the Tibesti Mountains in northern Chad, and in 2006 he led a team to the Wakhan Corridor on the Tajik-Afghan border.
 His work has taken him to more than 100 countries.

 He wrote the book The Journey of Man: A Genetic Odyssey (2002), which explains how genetic data has been used to trace human migrations over the past 50,000 years, when modern humans first migrated outside of Africa.
 According to Wells, one group took a southern route and populated southern India and southeast Asia, then Australia.
 The other group, accounting for 90% of the world's non-African population (some 5.4 billion people as of 2014), took a northern route, eventually peopling most of Eurasia (largely displacing the aboriginals in southern India, Sri Lanka and Southeast Asia in the process), North Africa and the Americas.
 Wells also wrote and presented the 2003 PBS/National Geographic documentary of the same name.
 Wells has contributed to efforts to determine the date of Y-chromosomal Adam.